About choosing a restaurant in Chamonix

 Slightly out of town near Gaillands, Le Vert restaurant is renowned for its excellent food, serving an international dinner menu, a three course menu-du-jour and is also one of the few places offering Sunday roasts.

 The Kitsch Inn, located at the bottom of the home run in Les Houches is big, funky and kitsch with a large inside area for après-ski.
 They do lunch specials, and evening meals that are a fusion of English/French dishes.
 The kitchen is open from 8am for breakfast, right through to 10pm serving burgers, steak as well as sharing boards, salads, daily plat du jour, fish, homemade pastas, meats and Sunday brunch.
-Their ingredients are mostly from France (Savoie where possible) but also occasionally from nearby Italy and Spain.

 Gandhi in Les Houches is still the best of the curry houses in the Chamonix Valley and it actually does a really good value for money lunch deal - if you can handle curry at lunch time.
 Although the dishes are different to the traditional British curry menu, the food is pretty good and the staff are welcoming and happy to cater for kids.